Japandi style explained: calm, minimalism and warmth

 Add warm accents

-Layer textures and add handcrafted accessories to bring character and warmth.
+Layer different textures and introduce handmade accessories to add character and warmth.

 Conclusion

-Want to try Japandi mouldings on your walls?
-Explore our flexible mouldings and read our installation guide.
+Want to try Japandi-inspired decorative moulding?
+Discover our flexible mouldings and check out our installation guide.